 Patients are usually put under general anesthesia (asleep) during knee arthroplasty.
 The procedure typically takes about two hours.
 For total knee replacements, patients will recover in a hospital for a few days so that they can be properly monitored with regards to pain management, and blood clot prevention, among other things.
 Patients will also begin physical therapy while in the hospital.

 Partial Knee Replacement

 A partial knee replacement, also called a unicompartmental arthroplasty, is an option that Dr. Meier may recommend for some patients with chronic pain who are considering a knee replacement.
-Most patients with severe arthritis have significant wear in two of the three knee compartments, but a minority of patients have wear confined primarily to one knee compartment and might be candidates for a partial knee replacement.
+Most patients with severe arthritis have significant wear in two of the three joint compartments, but a minority of patients have wear confined primarily to one joint compartment and might be candidates for a partial knee replacement.
 This procedure can take place in a hospital setting, but Dr. Meier recently performed unicompartmental arthroplasty on a patient in an outpatient, ambulatory surgery setting, allowing the patient to go home the next morning without an official hospital stay.